Managing PostgreSQL users

 Deleting a user

 A user account can have deletion protection enabled.
-To delete such a user, disable the protection first.
+To delete it, disable deletion protection first.

 To delete a user:

-- Click the cluster name and select the Users tab.
+- Click the name of your cluster and select the Users tab.

 - Click